 Surveys of the general public consistently rank dentists at the top of lists of the most trusted professions.
-For ourselves and for the profession of dentistry, the Roseman University of Health Sciences, College of Dental Medicine is committed to instilling in our students the importance of personal and professional honor and integrity.
-In our position as a gatekeeper for the profession of dentistry, we intend for our graduates to uphold and maintain the level of confidence and trust the public has placed in dentists.
-Consequently, upon accepting admission to the College, each student agrees to abide by basic standards of honesty and academic integrity as stated in the Honor Code:
+The College of Dental Medicine is committed to developing our students to not only understand the importance of personal and professional honor and integrity, but to demonstrate honor and integrity in all settings.
+Our graduates will uphold and maintain the confidence and trust the public has placed in dentists as their healthcare providers.